bebop-001/FontDemo/README.txt

 It has a button that toggles through the app installed fonts and a text view that allows the user to change the font demo string.

+As downloaded, 3 fonts are included: HanaMinA, Takao and DroidSansJapanese.